 I have never been one for the 'Interactive Novel', at least in the digital format.
 They most often consist of large amounts of text broken up by random choices.
 There's nothing to solve or do compared to the text adventure so I find I'd rather read an actual book instead.
 Where Ceremony of Innocence shines is that the puzzle elements are both separate and connected to the actual story.
 You could separate each element and still have a rewarding experience with both but together, I feel like I've played through something truly special.
 The same feeling that I had when I reached the end of Gone Home.

 To download the game, follow the link below.
 This exclusive installer uses the DOSBox Daum build of DOSBox 0.74 running Windows '95.
+Manual included.
 Tested on Windows 7.

 IMPORTANT - Remember to shut down the emulated version of Windows before exiting DOSBox.
 This could potentially result in errors, lost saves and corrupt data.
 Press Ctrl-F9 when it is safe to do so.